Simulation-Software-Engineering/homepage/docs/index.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/1GUVWLSxt2s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-Some quotes from last year's evaluation:
+Some quotes from previous evaluations:

 - *I wished I had such a lecture already during my Bachelor's program.*
 - *I like that we've seen so many different topics that are relevant for each project you work on.*